postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 For more information on working with variables as a team, see [Managing environments](/docs/sending-requests/managing-environments/#creating-environments).

 > Local and data variables only have current values, which don't persist beyond request or collection runs.

-## Using data variables

-The Collection Runner lets you import a CSV or a JSON file, and use the values from the data file inside requests and scripts.
-You can't set a data variable inside Postman because it's pulled from the data file, but you can access data variables inside scripts, for example using `pm.iterationData.get("variable_name")`.

-See [working with data files](/docs/running-collections/working-with-data-files/) and the [Sandbox API reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) for more.

 ## Fixing unresolved variables